UTCWeb/utcemails/README.md

 ## Build Commands

+Note: if you have multiple versions of node.js installed, preface all commands below with `nvm use 10 && `

 Run `npm start` to kick off the build process.
 A new browser tab will open with a server pointing to your project files.

 Run `npm run build` to inline your CSS into your HTML along with the rest of the build process.